Labor Day TV sales: Shop deals on Samsung, LG and more | CNN Underscored

 This affordable curved display is an attractive option that includes smart TV features, enhanced HDR details and a powerful 4K UHD processor that can upscale everything you watch.
 You can save $302 on it right now, taking it down from $999.99 to a much more reasonable $697.99.
 With its PurColor enhancements, you get a range of vibrant colors that’ll make whatever you’re watching pop, whether it’s sports or a summer blockbuster.
 It also comes packed with Amazon Alexa and Google Assistant support for voice-controlled features.
 This is the 2019 edition, but it’s still very capable of delivering a satisfying viewing (and auditory) experience.

 TCL offers great deals on HD TVs, and this 50-inch 4K option should serve anyone looking to purchase a bigger screen with limited cash nicely.
-It includes built-in Roku support so you can watch all of your favorite content by way of the Roku platform, searchable via voice remote or onscreen navigation.
-Of course, it also serves up the 4K Ultra HD you expect as well as HDR for true color depth and great-looking scenes.
+It includes built-in Roku support so you can watch all of your favorite content by way of the Roku platform, searchable via voice remote or on-screen navigation.
+Of course, it also serves up the 4K Ultra HD you expect and HDR for true color depth and great-looking scenes.
 You can save $210 off its normal price of $479.99 right now, which brings it down to a very fair $269.99.

 Want more great deals on TVs?
 Check out CNN Coupons.